It is characterized by an altered and speedy heart rate.

 Sinus tachycardia syndrome has been described and is a form of autonomic dysfunction.

-Ventricular tachycardia specifically refers to tachycardia that starts in the ventricles of the heart.
+Ventricular tachycardia specifically refers to tachycardia that starts in the heart’s ventricles.

-In the case of ventricular tachycardia, a regular electrical signal is sent from the ventricles but with a very fast frequency.
+In the case of ventricular tachycardia, a periodic electrical signal is sent from the ventricles but with a high-speed frequency.

-If the heart rate remains at a high rate for more than 30 seconds, then ventricular tachycardia is a life-threatening condition.
+If the heart rate remains high for more than 30 seconds, then ventricular tachycardia is a life-threatening condition.

 In these cases, cardiac arrest can occur.